Isner beats del Potro to reach Paris semis, Nadal withdraws

 ”I’m going to do my treatment, do my best to be playing in London,” he said. ”But I cannot talk about that now; it is tough enough for me to pull out from here.”

-Tournament director Guy Forget praised Nadal for his attitude in trying his hardest to play, despite his evident pain.
+Tournament director Guy Forget praised Nadal for his attitude in trying his hardest to play, despite the evident pain he was in.

 ”We all know Rafa, once he says he’s going to do something he sticks to it,” Forget said. ”He said `I’m sorry’ to me 10 times, like a kid who’s done something wrong.
 I said, `No, no, I’m sorry for you.”’

-Krajinovic, a qualifier ranked 77, is through to his first Masters semifinal, and the first qualifier to reach the semis since Jerzy Janowicz in 2012.
+Krajinovic, a qualifier ranked 77, is through to his first Masters semifinal and becomes the first qualifier to reach the semis since Jerzy Janowicz in 2012.

 Krajinovic said his progress was stalled by ”an extra bone in the wrist” that needed to be treated.